ahuacate/nas-hardmetal/README.md

 # 1. Introduction

 All our PVE CT & VM applications require backend storage pools.
-A backend storage pools is a NFS or CIFS mount point to your NAS appliance folder shares (nas-01).
-Backend storage pools are only setup on your primary PVE node ( pve-01 ).
+A backend storage pool is an NFS or CIFS mount point to your NAS appliance folder shares (nas-01).
+Backend storage pools are only set up on your primary PVE node ( pve-01 ).

 This is a shared storage pool system because all backend storage pools get automatically mounted and distributed to all PVE cluster nodes.
 Because all PVE nodes share the same storage configuration the backend storage mount points are available on all PVE nodes.
-Every backend storage pool can be physically different, either a NFS or CIFS mount, or a combination of both NFS and CIFS, and are individually labelled accessing different content.
+Every backend storage pool can be physically different, either an NFS or CIFS mount, or a combination of both NFS and CIFS, and are individually labeled accessing different content.

-Once your PVE backend storage is setup a PVE CT application local disk storage is actually disk storage space on your network NAS appliance.
+Once your PVE backend storage is set up a PVE CT application local disk storage is actually disk storage space on your network NAS appliance.

-There are basically four task levels in setting up your NAS.
+There are four task levels in setting up your NAS.
 1. Install NFS and CIFS/SMB on your NAS.
 2. Create our default set of Users and Groups each with our UIDs and GUIDs.
 2. Create our default set of shared folders.